theold190/active-ostergotland/team_building_activities.md

 Here is a collection of ideas for various team activities in [Östergötland](https://en.wikipedia.org/wiki/%C3%96sterg%C3%B6tland).
 List is based on personal experience, ideas and tips from friends.
 Feel free to share the information with others.

-To update the list, please create a pull request or contact me.
-If you would like to support the work on the list, you can donate via [PayPal](https://www.paypal.me/olegkrasnukhin).

 Escape rooms / riddles
 ----------------------
 * [Escape House](https://escapehouse.se/) in Linköping and Norrköping